whiteducksoftware/azure-devops-build-agents-community/docs/single-win-vm-deployment.md

-# Deployment: Build Agent SCALABLE
+# Deployment: Build Agent SINGLE WINDOWS

 This documentation describes the fields for deploying the Build Agent SINGLE WINDOWS VM in Azure.